bitrise-io/devcenter/_articles/caching/about-caching.md

     [If a build runs on a branch which doesn't have a cache yet, it'll get the main/default Branch's cache](#if-a-build-runs-on-a-branch-which-doesnt-have-a-cache-yet-itll-get-the-maindefault-branchs-cache) section.

-!!! note
 You can see the size of the caches and the last time a given cache was used in the popup window.

 ## Technical notes